kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

     ```shell
     cd $GOPATH/src/github.com/kubeedge/kubeedge/build/crds/devices

     kubectl create -f devices_v1alpha1_devicemodel.yaml
     kubectl create -f devices_v1alpha1_device.yaml
     ```
 5. Copy cloudcore binary/ Setup as a systemctl

     At this point, cloudcore can be copied to a new directory or can be setup as a systemctl service.
-We also need to edit the configuration files to setup how cloudcore would run.
+Edit the configuration files to setup how cloudcore would run.

    + Run cloudcore with systemd